H-1B Visa Neurosurgeon Jobs

 Can I start practicing while my H-1B petition is pending?

-Only if you already hold valid work authorization, such as J-1 or a prior H-1B status that remains current.
+Only if you already hold valid work authorization, such as J-1 visa or a prior H-1B status that remains current.
 A pending I-129 petition alone does not grant work authorization.
 If you're changing status from J-1 to H-1B, work cannot begin until USCIS approves the petition and your status changes, which is why employers often request premium processing to avoid gaps between your contract start date and approval.